Monday, August 20, 2007

 With only about 30 feet of rope connecting the 3 of us, it was a silent and lonely start in the dark.
 My mind was wondering.
 Would we make it?
 Would I become nauseous and collapse again keeping us all from making it to the top?
 On the positive side, thanks to our meticulous planning the day before, I felt great and confident of success.
 We were prepared, rested, and each of us stocked with lots of water and body fuel for the attempt.

-Next we encountered a section of switchbacks and sketchy snow bridge crossings.
+switchbacks and sketchy snow bridge crossings.
 We took many short breaks for photo ops, water, and snacks.
 The wind began to really pick up at around 13,000ft while hiking the switchbacks.
 The wind got our adrenaline pumping and made the ascent that much more of an adventure.

 The quads were starting to burn, and we kept telling each other that we had to be close.
 The route was very steep with sharp drop offs at each switchback.
 We could almost see the top!